potorocd/PESdata/README.md

 ***Delay: ON/OFF*** or ***Dim Y: ON/OFF***  – when on, the cutoff for the time axis (y-axis) is activated, where limits are determined by two values separated by coma

 #### Normalizing
-***Total electrons: ON/OFF*** – switch on normalization to compensate for different acquisition times for every specific time delay.
+***Electrons per dim: ON/OFF*** – switch on normalization to compensate for different acquisition times for every specific time delay.
 Every energy dispersive curve is normalized to the total sum of electrons within the whole energy window.

 ***[0,1]: ON/OFF*** – normalization of every energy dispersive curve to [0,1] as [min, max].